ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 .. note:: The use of the ``__file__`` variable is deprecated in Ansible 2.7 and **will be eliminated in Ansible 2.8**.
 This is much quicker than our usual 4-release deprecation cycle.

 We are deprecating the use of the ``__file__`` variable to refer to the file containing the currently-running code.
 This common Python technique for finding a filesystem path does not always work (even in vanilla Python).
 Sometimes a Python module can be imported from a virtual location (like inside of a zip file).
 When this happens, the ``__file__`` variable will reference a virtual location pointing to inside of the zip file.
-This can cause problems if, for instance, the code was trying to use ``__file__`` to find the directory containing the python module to write some temporary information.
+This can cause problems if, for example, the code was trying to use ``__file__`` to find the directory containing the python module to write some temporary information.

 Before the introduction of AnsiBallZ in Ansible 2.1, using ``__file__`` worked in ``AnsibleModule`` sometimes, but any module that used it would fail when pipelining was turned on (because the module would be piped into the python interpreter's standard input, so ``__file__`` wouldn't contain a file path).
 AnsiBallZ unintentionally made using ``__file__`` work, by always creating a temporary file for ``AnsibleModule`` to reside in.